Connect with others who understand.

 Find Your Team

-On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 74,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

 Have you had breast reconstruction surgery?
-What type did you have and what was your experience?
+What type did you have, and what was your experience?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.

-Get the latest articles about breast cancer sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
 Learn more about her here.